Joe Henry: 1985 to 2005

 Henry moved to Brooklyn, New York in 1985 and began performing in local music venues.
 He released his first album Talk of Heaven in 1986.
-The album earned him a recording contract with A&M, which subsequently released the albums Murder of Crows in 1989 and Shuffletown in 1990.
+The album earned him a recording contract with A&M, which subsequently released the albums Murder of Crows (on which Mick Taylor played lead guitar) in 1989 and Shuffletown in 1990.
 Shuffletown, produced by T Bone Burnett, represented a shift in musical direction towards the "alt country" genre.
 Henry's next two recordings, Short Man's Room (1992) and Kindness of the World (1993), featured members of the country-rock band the Jayhawks.
 The song "King's Highway" was recorded by Joan Baez in 2003 and Gov't Mule in 2005.
 For his 1996 album Trampoline, Henry incorporated guitarist Page Hamilton of Helmet and a reviewer at Trouserpress called the album "idiosyncratic broadmindedness."

 1999's Fuse was recorded with producers Daniel Lanois and T Bone Burnett.
 The album was called an "atmospheric marvel" by one reviewer and Ann Powers of The New York Times wrote: Henry has "found the sound that completes his verbal approach."

 Scar, released in 2001, featured jazz musicians Marc Ribot, Brian Blade, Brad Mehldau and saxophonist Ornette Coleman on "Richard Pryor Addresses a Tearful Nation."
 According to AllMusic's Thom Jurek, the album is a "triumph not only for Henry—who has set a new watermark for himself—but for American popular music, which so desperately needed something else to make it sing again."

 2003's self-produced Tiny Voices album was Henry's first recording on Epitaph's Anti- label.
 AllMusic's Jurek described this album as "the sound of....electric guitars in an abandoned yet fully furnished Tiki bar in Raymond Chandler's Los Angeles."

 Henry's wife talked him into letting her send Madonna, who is her sister, a demo of his song "Stop," which was reworked and recorded as "Don't Tell Me" (from Madonna's 2000 album Music).
 Henry's own tango-tinged version of the song appeared on Scar and was featured in an episode of The Sopranos.
 Henry and his sister-in-law recorded a duet, "Guilty by Association," on the charity album Sweet Relief II: Gravity of the Situation, and collaborated on the songs "Jump" on Confessions on a Dance Floor, "Devil Wouldn't Recognize You" on Hard Candy, and "Falling Free" on MDNA.

 In the early 2000s, Henry was an inaugural member of the Independent Music Awards' judging panel to support independent artists.